communotron/opencalc/README.md

-# Update
+# Situation
 This repository was mine.
 I wrote it years ago, in my other account.
 Now I merged it with this one.
-THIS PROJECT WON'T HAS BEEN ARCHIVED AND WON'T GET UPDATE SOON.
+THIS PROJECT HAS BEEN ARCHIVED AND WON'T GET UPDATE SOON.

-# Legacy README.md from old account
+<h2>Legacy README.md from the old account</h2>
 ---            ---
 --OpenCalc 0.0_5--
 ---            ---